 Susan in Omaha

 Don't forget the old "unused coffe grounds" trick.
 Perhaps you could put the item in a plastic bag and put some coffee in the pockets (would brush out later), and in the toe of a nylon and tied like a sausage and hung from the hanger.
 Then tie the bottom shut and tape the hanger hole shut.
-Leave it for a while --- a week,(?) and see if that helps.
-If some but not enough, maybe do it again.

 One thing here I did not see was this, take a bunch of newspapaers wad them up and fill the arms of the coat, get one of those dry cleaning garment bags, and put the coat with the newspaper inside of it, adding more newspaper, close it and seal it with tape to make it air tight.
 Wait about 3-4 days open it up and remove some of the newspaper, the newspaper should smell like the coats.
 Newspaper absorbs ordors and I have had wonderful luck with it getting out the vintage smell in clothes.
 You may have to take out the newspaper and refill the coat a couple times but, works wonders.